 “How many bank accounts do I need?”
 It’s a frequently asked question by many people who think that there’s a magic, one-size-fits-all number of financial accounts that everyone should have.
-Just try Googling that question, and there are actual stories that tell you the exact number of how many accounts you should have!

 The truth is, there is no magic number.

 A person can be financially stable, regardless of whether he has one bank account or 100.
 However, it’s common for many Americans to have accumulated more bank accounts than they need.

 Why would anyone have more bank accounts than they need, you ask?
 It happens.
 Sometimes people don’t bother to close accounts when they’ve moved, or perhaps they took advantage of new account bonuses incentives or opened an account with good intentions, like saving money, but never quite fulfilled the goal.

 As a proponent of simplicity, I believe that having fewer bank accounts is more conducive for financial progress because they’re easier to track.
 If you’re ready to simplify this part of your financial life, just know that there are bank accounts worthy of being “the one.”
 Today, I’m highlighting an account I feel is a cut above the rest, and hopefully, it will support a goal of simpler banking.